sourcegraph/handbook/content/engineering/languages/go.md

 Pronounceable names:

-- Screen readers can read actually read them
+- Screen readers can actually read them
 - Takes less time than pronouncing a string of letters

 [You should watch this short YouTube video of @juliaferraioli navigating some Go code with a screenreader.](https://www.youtube.com/watch?v=xwjvufcJK-Q)